 Keyword arguments below are specified for the apply_to and create_using functions.
+Keyword Arguments for reversion.

 - strip_domains strip the domain for discrete variables as well - reversible Whether the bound stripping will be temporary.
-If so, store information for reversion.
+If so, store information class pyomo.contrib.preprocessing.plugins.zero_sum_propagator.ZeroSumPropagator(kwds)